KuzeyTanAtes/3D-Lidar-with-mapping/README.md

 # Installation Instructions and First Time Setup

 1) ```mkdir -p ~/Desktop/tknls_ws/src/```
-   Note that since the paths are hardcoded, you need to change the /home/usame_aw/ to /home/usrname/ in the following places:
-   a) launch files --> robot_state_publisher
-   b) launch files --> threeD_lnchr
-   c) launch files --> online_async
-   d) launch files --> spawn turtlebot
 3) For the sake of convience I already ran the cmake and make commands on the 3D lidar plugin. run ```sudo mv libgazebo_ros_velodyne_laser.so /opt/ros/humble/lib/```
    Please extract the contents of the repo to the src folder.
 You should have the threeD_mapping pkg, a readme file, and the libgazebo plugin in the src folder.
-5) In the tknls_ws folder run: (please don't run in the src folder)
+5) In the tknls_ws folder run: (please don't run in the src folder. run in the tknls_ws folder)
    ```colcon build --symlink-install```
 6) Add a source statement to ur .bashrc script
 7) using nvidia settings set ur graphics card to **Performance Mode**